mumairofficial/khalilstemmler-website-2019/src/pages/articles/when-is-typescript-necessary.md

 9 months later into using TypeScript, I've built new features in Angular apps for clients, I began compiling [Univjobs](https://univjobs.ca)'s React / Redux front-end with TypeScript and ported all Univjobs' backend services to TypeScript from vanilla Node.js, refactoring mass amounts of code along the way.

+In this article, we'll take a look at some of the most common scenarios and projects and identify when it might be vital to use TypeScript, and when we could probably just do without it and  stick to vanilly JS.

+****

+## Why this discussion matters more than ever today

 I've come to the very important conclusion that depending on your situation, context, project, skill level and other factors, that it's actually **dangerous** for your project to **NOT** be written using TypeScript today.

 The front-end space, for one- is getting more and more complex.
 Certain features that were once considered bleeding-edge, are now very-much standard user exprience assumptions.